Decentralized Cooperative Merging of Platoons of Connected and Automated Vehicles at Highway On-Ramps: INTRODUCTION

 \section{INTRODUCTION}

-Highway on-ramps can cause congestion as platoons of vehicles enter the highway from on-ramps.
-Earlier research efforts in the literature used ramp metering to reduce the congestion of human-driven vehicles at highway on-ramps \cite{c1}.
-The advances in connected vehicle technologies and automated driving offer better opportunities to reduce congestion and improve the mobility of commuters \cite{c2}.
-Cooperative merging control of connected and automated vehicles (CAVs) can reduce congestion and provide significant benefits in terms of road capacity, fuel consumption, travel time, and vehicle emissions.
+Highway on-ramp is one of the main sources of traffic bottlenecks as the capacity of the road section is lesser than the neighboring roads.
+Several research efforts in the literature have used ramp metering to maximize the capacity of the highway by regulating the inflow of vehicles from on-ramps.
+Athan \cite{c1} formulated a vehicle merging problem and facilitated the safe merging of vehicles without severe acceleration and deceleration except in emergency conditions.
+An overview of various research efforts in the literature that regulated flow of vehicles using ramp metering can be found in \cite{c2}.
+In these approaches, there is no communication between the merging vehicles and extreme care is expected from the drivers while merging from on-ramps.
+The advances in connected vehicle technologies and automated driving can avoid human errors and offer better opportunities to improve the mobility of commuters \cite{c3}.

-Real-time information from CAVs can help to develop control algorithms for safe merging.
-A cooperative control algorithm presented in \cite{c3} creates appropriate gap between vehicles and facilitates the platoons from on-ramps to enter the motorway.
-A decentralized algorithm presented in \cite{c4} ensured collision-free maneuver with reduced complexity in communication.
-In another effort, an optimal control framework for cooperative merging was presented to minimize fuel consumption \cite{c5}.
-A detailed summary of various approaches for optimal coordination of CAVs at highway on-ramps can be found in \cite{c6}.
+Cooperative merging control of connected and automated vehicles (CAVs) can reduce congestion and provide significant benefits in terms of road capacity, fuel consumption, travel time, and vehicle emissions \cite{c4}.
+Merging control algorithms for cooperative vehicles were presented in \cite{c5, c6} to create appropriate gap between vehicles from on-ramps to enter the motorway.
+In another effort, an optimal control framework for cooperative merging was presented to minimize fuel consumption \cite{c7}.
+A detailed summary of various approaches for coordination of CAVs at highway on-ramps can be found in \cite{c4}.